2025 U Sports football season

-The 2025 U Sports football season began on August 22, 2025, with the McGill Redbirds hosting the Sherbrooke Vert et Or and the Saint Mary's Huskies playing host to the Acadia Axemen.
-On the following day, ten Ontario University Athletics teams opened their schedules on August 23, 2025.
+The 2025 U Sports football season began on August 22 with the McGill Redbirds hosting the Sherbrooke Vert et Or and the Saint Mary's Huskies playing host to the Acadia Axemen.
+On the following day, ten Ontario University Athletics teams opened their schedules on August 23.
 The Canada West conference began their season one week later on August 28.

-The conference championships will be played on the weekend of November 8, 2025, and the season will conclude on November 22, 2025, with the 60th Vanier Cup championship.
-The Vanier Cup game will be held at Mosaic Stadium in Regina, Saskatchewan.
-27 university teams in Canada are scheduled to play U Sports football, the highest level of amateur Canadian football.
+The conference championships were played on the weekend of November 8, and the season ended on November 22 with the 60th Vanier Cup championship.
+The Vanier Cup game was held at Mosaic Stadium in Regina, Saskatchewan.
+27 university teams in Canada played U Sports football, the highest level of amateur Canadian football.

 Schedules

-On January 30, 2025, the RSEQ released their schedule which featured no major changes from the 2023 season, with five teams playing eight regular season games over ten weeks.
-The regular season will start on August 22, 2025, and end on October 25, 2025.
-The Jacques Dussault Cup game is scheduled to be played on November 8, 2025.
-The OUA next announced their schedule on March 27, 2025, which featured 11 teams playing over nine weeks from August 23, 2025, to October 18, 2025.
+On January 30, 2025, the RSEQ released their schedule which featured no major changes from the 2024 season, with five teams playing eight regular season games over ten weeks.
+The regular season started on August 22 and ended on October 25.
+The Jacques Dussault Cup game was played on November 8.
+The OUA next announced their schedule on March 27, 2025, which featured 11 teams playing over nine weeks from August 23 to October 18.
 The AUS announced their schedule on April 4, 2025, with their five teams playing the same ten weeks as the RSEQ.
-On May 13, 2025, Canada West released their schedule with six teams playing eight games over nine weeks from August 28 to October 25, 2025.
+On May 13, 2025, Canada West released their schedule with six teams playing eight games over nine weeks from August 28 to October 25.